Skip to content

 Decision-making often occurs in an environment of distress, prognostic uncertainty, and an attempt to evaluate the baby’s best interests.
 In determining ‘best interest’, survival in qualitative terms (how will they live?) rather than merely in quantitative terms (what are their chances of survival) should also be considered.
 Think about…

-• Many people would perceive a loss of awareness and inability to interact as an intolerable burden not only for the future child but also for the family.
+- Many people would perceive a loss of awareness and inability to interact as an intolerable burden for the future child and the family.

-• The quality of the life is significantly affected by the family’s ability to provide an environment within which he or she can achieve his or her full potential.
+- Quality of life is significantly affected by the family’s ability to provide an environment in which he or she can achieve his or her full potential.

 Effective Communication with Families

-Open and honest communication between the family and healthcare team is the cornerstone of ethical decision-making and care provision.
-Ideally, discussions are led by clinicians experienced in the care of extremely premature babies.
+Open and honest communication between the family and the healthcare team is the cornerstone of ethical decision-making and care provision.
+Ideally, discussions are led by clinicians experienced in caring for extremely premature babies.
 Acknowledging prognostic uncertainty is an essential component of this communication.
 Communication should, ideally, commence in the antenatal period.

-Patient and family-centred care are grounded in mutually beneficial partnerships among healthcare providers, patients, and families.
+Patient and family-centred care is grounded in mutually beneficial partnerships among healthcare providers, patients, and families.
 The core concepts are:

 Respect and dignity